git-town/git-town/tools/videos/scripts/01_intro.md

 Let's see what happened here.

 (( highlight "git checkout -b my-feature" ))
-Most people would simply run "git checkout -b feature-name" to do this.
+Most people would simply run "git checkout -b feature-name" to create a new branch.
+So does Git Town.

 (( highlight "git fetch --prune" ))
 Before it does that, it pulls updates from the central code repository.